bi-labor/es-mssql/docs/elasticsearch/exercise7.md

 1. Create a new dashboard here.

-1. Use the _Add_ button on the dashboard to add existing visualizations.
+1. Use the _Add from library_ button on the dashboard to add existing visualizations.
 Add the three you created in this exercise.

 1. You can drag and drop them on the dashboard to various places, change their size, etc.